Sport in Brazil: Tennis

 Gustavo Kuerten at the 2005 French Open.

-Marcelo Melo at the 2013 French Open.

 Maria Esther Bueno is the most successful Brazilian tennis player at the Grand Slam tournaments.
 She won seven single titles (four wins at the US Open and three at Wimbledon) and twelve doubles titles (five at Wimbledon, four at the US Open, two in the Roland Garros, including a mixed doubles title).
 In the men's game, Gustavo Kuerten is the most successful Brazilian player, with three wins at Roland Garros (1997, 2000, 2001) as well as being ranked number one in the world for almost a full year.
 However, bad administration and lack of serious support resulted in poor results in the present years and scarcity of national-level competitiveness.
 Beatriz Haddad Maia is the first Brazilian woman to enter the world's top 20 in the Open Era.

-Brazil has also had other historically important players, such as Luiz Mattar, Fernando Meligeni and Thomaz Bellucci, who were already top 30 in the ATP rankings.
+Brazil has also had other historically important players, such as Luiz Mattar, Fernando Meligeni, Thomaz Bellucci and João Fonseca, who were already top 30 in the ATP rankings.

-In the country, Doubles has been stronger, especially with Marcelo Melo, Bruno Soares and Luisa Stefani.
+In the country, Doubles has been stronger, especially with Marcelo Melo, Bruno Soares, Luisa Stefani, Rafael Matos and Orlando Luz.
 Melo has been ranked No. 1 in the ATP Doubles Rankings and Soares has achieved a peak ranking of No. 2.
 Stefani was the first Brazilian woman to reach the world's top 10 in the Open Era.
 Melo won his first Grand Slam title in Roland Garros and his second in Wimbledon.
 He has also reached at least the semifinals of all four Grand Slams, has won 9 Masters 1000 titles and reached the doubles final on the ATP World Tour Finals.
 In 2009, he reached the mixed doubles final at the French Open with American Vania King, becoming the seventh Brazilian to reach the final of a Grand Slam and the first since Gustavo Kuerten.
 Soares won the 2016 Australian Open and US Open Men's Doubles with Jamie Murray, 2020 US Open Men's Doubles with Mate Pavić, the US Open Mixed Doubles title in 2012 (with Ekaterina Makarova) and 2014 (with Sania Mirza), and the 2016 Australian Open Mixed Doubles with Elena Vesnina.
 He also has 4 Masters 1000 titles (a double championship at Canada's Masters 1000 in 2013 and 2014, the Cincinnati Masters 1000 in 2018 and the Shanghai Masters 1000 in 2019).